Home / OMSAS Application Guide / OMSAS – University of Ottawa

 Direct any inquiries about your Casper test to the Acuity Insights Support Team using the chat bubble located on the Acuity Insights website.

-If you require testing accommodations for the Casper test, you will need to submit the Accommodations Request Form (PDF) signed by you and your qualified professional at least 4 weeks before your desired test date.
+If you require testing accommodations for the Casper test, you will need to submit the Accommodations Request Form signed by you and your qualified professional at least 4 weeks before your desired test date.

 Language Proficiency